ensallee/typing-game-backend/README.md

 ## Getting Started
 **NOTE: THIS IS THE BACKEND REPO FOR THE ULTIMATE TYPING TEST**
-To install The Ultimate Typing Test, first fork and clone the backend repo, which is in this repo.
+To install The Ultimate Typing Test, first fork and clone the backend, which is in this repo.
 Next, run `bundle install`, followed by `rails db:create && rails db:migrate`.
 Then, run `rails s`, which will launch the API on a local server.

 Once you have the backend running, fork and clone the frontend at [this link.](https://github.com/derekgch/typing-game) Then, open index.html in the browser.
 You will need to “log in” in order to play the game.
 Feel free to use the name "guest".